We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 What is this Disney World Cost Calculator?

-Basically, it’s the name I came up with for this handy dandy Disney vacation budget spreadsheet I made for you!
+Basically, it’s the name I came up with for this handy dandy Disney budget calculator I made for you!

 I know, I’m a dork!